-Fraser (2014) moreover, argues that evidence points against the whole Ghawazee population being Roma and that they travelled around Egypt in groups to perform in coffee houses and public events, for the general public.
+Fraser (2014) moreover, argues that evidence points against the whole Ghawazee population being Roma and that they traveled around Egypt in groups to perform in coffee houses and public events, for the general public.

-Van Nieuwkerk (1995, pp. 26–27) tells us that they danced unveiled in the streets, outside coffee houses, during saint’s day celebrations (in Arabic mawalid, sing. mulid) and they travelled the country from one mulid to another.
+Van Nieuwkerk (1995, pp. 26–27) tells us that they danced unveiled in the streets, outside coffee houses, during saint’s day celebrations (in Arabic mawalid, sing. mulid) and they traveled the country from one mulid to another.

-Van Nieuwkerk (ibid.) reports that the Ghawazee, in the late 1800s, dressed in similar ways to other local women and that they often used props in their performances, such as scarves, sticks and objects balanced on their head.
+Van Nieuwkerk (ibid.) reports that the Ghawazee, in the late 1800s, dressed in similar ways to other local women and that they often used props in their performances, such as scarves, sticks, and objects balanced on their head.

-Ward (2013a) compiled a list of what the movements of the first dances performed in nightclubs (the proto-raqs sharqi), must have been like until at least the 1920s, based on travellers’ accounts.
+Ward (2013a) compiled a list of what the movements of the first dances performed in nightclubs (the proto-Raqs sharqi), must have been like until at least the 1920s, based on travellers’ accounts.